 Church of the Canton of Zürich.
 For many years the steeple was used as a fire

 lookout.
-The spot it is located on goes back to Roman times.
+The land it is located on goes back to Roman times.
 It also has the

 largest clock face in Europe.
 It was out of the ordinary to be married 31 miles